 Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

-The Bahamas VAT system now has four distinct categories — including a critical Exempt classification for unprepared food effective April 1, 2026.
+The Bahamian VAT system now has four distinct categories — including a critical Exempt classification for unprepared food effective April 1, 2026.
 Getting the classification wrong is not a paperwork mistake — it is a compliance failure.
-CoralLedger Comply classifies every transaction correctly.
+CoralLedger Comply supports practitioner-reviewed classification for every transaction.

 Four VAT Categories — and What Each One Covers